 Rune Steenberg is an anthropologist working on Xinjiang Uyghur Autonomous Region and the Uyghurs.
 He has conducted extensive fieldwork in XUAR, Central Asia, China and Indonesia and published widely on topics ranging from kinship to cross border trade, informality, corruption, narrative and mass incarceration.
 Rune received his PhD from Freie Universität Berlin in 2014 and is currently a researcher at Palacky University Olomouc.
 Since 2018 Rune has also been working as an Uyghur interpreter for asylum seekers, activists, journalists and human rights organisations and has participated in several documentary films on the tragedies in XUAR.

-Stephen Wilson is a writer, educator, and curator whose research addresses precarious identities housed within gender, disability, race, and convalescence in art and illness currently titled: What you do for us, without us, is against us.
-Since completing a doctorate at the Royal College of Art, edited publications include: Memories of the Future: On Countervision (Peter Lang 2017), The Persistence of Taste: Art, Museums and Everyday Life After Bourdieu (Routledge 2018), among others.
-Wilson is a member of AICA-UK and has held positions at Columbia University, New York, University of the Philippines, Jorge B. Vargas Museum and at Exeter College, University of Oxford.
-Wilson is a coordinator of postgraduate theory at University of the Arts London and also teaches at The Ruskin School of Art, University of Oxford.
-In 2023, he was appointed an Adjunct Professor at Woxsen University, Hyderabad, India.
+Dr Wilson Villaverde is a writer, educator and curator of artistic inquiry.
+The focus of his research involves connecting art with other disciplines and processes.
+Current research involves creative health across art and cultural practices with an emphasis on disability, race and gender titled: What you do for us, without is, is against us.
+Since completing a doctorate at the Royal College of Art, co-edited publications include: Memories of the Future: On Countervision (Peter Lang 2017), The Persistence of Taste: Art, Museums and Everyday Life After Bourdieu (Routledge 2018), alongside occasionally writing for Art Monthly, ArtReview, ArtReview Asia and TATE among others.
+Wilson is a member of AICA-UK and held position at Columbia University, New York, University of the Philippines, Jorge B Vargas Museum and at Exeter College, University of Oxford.
+Wilson teaches at University of the Arts London and the Ruskin School of Art, University of Oxford.